hapostgres/pg_auto_failover/docs/ref/pg_autoctl_watch.rst

 	increment when either the ``pg_autoctl run`` service is not running, or when there is a network split.

-  - Health Lag, or Lag(H)
+  - Last Check, or Check

 	Time inverval between now and the last known time when the monitor could connect to a node's Postgres instance, via its health check mechanism.

-	This value is expected to stay under 6s or abouts, and is known to increment when either the Postgres service is not running on the target node, or when there is a network split.
+	This value is known to increment when either the Postgres service is not running on the target node, when there is a network split, or when the internal machinery (the health check worker background process) implements jitter.

   - Host:Port